sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 The returned value is a list of lists, each of which encodes certain information about a particular queued task in the following format:

 ```
-{task-id, start-time, x, y,
- programmer, verb-loc, verb-name, line, this}
+{task-id, start-time, x, y, programmer, verb-loc, verb-name, line, this, task-size}
 ```

-where task-id is an integer identifier for this queued task, start-time is the time after which this task will begin execution (in `time()` format), x and y are obsolete values that are no longer interesting, programmer is the permissions with which this task will begin execution (and also the player who _owns_ this task), verb-loc is the object on which the verb that forked this task was defined at the time, verb-name is that name of that verb, line is the number of the first line of the code in that verb that this task will execute, and this is the value of the variable `this` in that verb.

-For reading tasks, start-time is `-1`.
+where task-id is an integer identifier for this queued task, start-time is the time after which this task will begin execution (in time() format), x and y are obsolete values that are no longer interesting, programmer is the permissions with which this task will begin execution (and also the player who owns this task), verb-loc is the object on which the verb that forked this task was defined at the time, verb-name is that name of that verb, line is the number of the first line of the code in that verb that this task will execute, this is the value of the variable ‘this’ in that verb, and task-size is the size of the task in bytes.
+For reading tasks, start-time is -1.

 The x and y fields are now obsolete and are retained only for backward-compatibility reasons.
 They may be reused for new purposes in some future version of the server.

+The task-size variable was introduced in version 1.8.3.

+> Warning: If you are upgrading to ToastStunt from a version of LambdaMOO prior to 1.8.1 you will need to dump your database, reboot into LambdaMOO emergency mode, and kill all your queued_tasks() before dumping the DB again.
+Otherwise, your DB will not boot into ToastStunt.

 **Function: `kill_task`**